xzackli/modulefiles/README.md

 # modulefiles

-Use these module files so you don't experience the tortuosity of installing pixell/healpy/NaMaster on Tiger and Della clusters at Princeton.
+Use these module files so you don't experience the tortuosity of installing pixell/healpy/NaMaster on the Tiger and Della clusters at Princeton.

 An example block to add to your .bashrc would be